IvannaKozak/IvannaKozak/README.md

 ## About Me:
 🎓 I'm currently studying Artificial Intelligence at University. <br>
-🌱 I'm on an ongoing learning journey, currently exploring the world of Flutter and app development. <br>
+🌱 I'm on an ongoing learning journey, currently exploring the world of data science. <br>
 🚀 I'm working on some exciting pet-projects to apply my knowledge and fuel my passion for coding. <br>
 💼 I'm open to new opportunities and looking forward to applying my skills in real-world projects. <br>
 💬 Feel free to ask me about anything related to my studies, programming, or Flutter.
 I'm here to learn and help! <br>